bella2391/FMC-Plugin/README.md

 ## Socket Server
 Sockets are enable us to communicate between Velocity and Spigot Servers.<br>
 ### Reason
-・Communication Available even when players are offline<br>
+*Communication Available even when players are offline<br>
-・Not Java, for example, PHP can be access to it.<br>
+*Not Java, for example, PHP can be access to it.<br>
 #### Here is PHP example code
 ```
 <?php